 Bird-watching at Adkins Arboretum

-The Arboretum was recently designated an Important Bird Area (IBA) by Audubon MD-DC.
-Its diverse habitat of woodlands, meadows and wetlands make the Arboretum an ideal site for birding.
-Bird watchers are encouraged to walk the woodland and meadow paths and enjoy bird life at the Arboretum.
+The Arboretum is designated an Important Bird Area (IBA) by Audubon MD-DC.
+Its diverse habitat of woodlands, meadows, and wetlands make it an ideal site for birding.
+The woodland and meadow paths, meadow overlook, and wetland boardwalk provide ideal spots for bird-watching.

-Visitors can explore the world of birds and butterflies that inhabit the site with a new take-along information guide, What's on the Wing.
-Download and enjoy the Bird Guide and Butterfly Guide or pick up a take-along guide when you visit the Arboretum.
+Visitors can explore the world of birds and butterflies that inhabit the site with a take-along information guide, What's on the Wing?
+The guide is available for both birds and butterflies.

 Guided Bird Walks

 Schedule a private bird walk with birder Jim Wilson!
 Jim is a veteran birder and teacher who enjoys helping others learn about birds.
 He has given countless talks about birds and monarch butterflies and has led innumerable bird walks and programs for school groups at the Arboretum.

 Groups of up to 15 people can schedule a private walk with Jim.
 The fee is $10 per person for members, $12 per person for non-members, and free for children ages 12 and under with an accompanying adult.
 For more information or to schedule a walk, contact Jenny Houghton at firstname.lastname@example.org or 410-634-2847, ext.
 23.